Australians vote to determine conservative government future

 The closely watched Newspoll published in The Australian newspaper on Saturday put Labor ahead with 53% of voter support.

-The poll surveyed 2,188 voters across Australia from May 13 to 19 and had a 2.9% margin of error.
+The poll surveyed 2,188 voters across Australia from May 13 to 19 and had a 2.9 percentage points margin of error.

 At the last election in 2019, the split of votes between the government and Labor was 51.5% to 48.5% — the exact opposite of the result that Australia’s five most prominent polls including Newspoll had predicted.